trinidj/phrolova-project-v2/data/resonators/changli/talents.md

 ### Sweeping Force

 When Changli releases Heavy Attack Flaming Sacrifice or Resonance Liberation Radiance of Fealty, Changli's Fusion DMG Bonus is increased by 20%, and Changli ignores 15% of the target's DEF when dealing damage.

----

-## Intro Skill: Obedience of Rules

-Changli appears in mid-air, attacks the target, and enters True Sight, lasting for 12s.

----

-## Outro Skill: Strategy of Duality

-The incoming Resonator has their Fusion DMG Amplified by 20% and Resonance Liberation DMG Amplified by 25% for 10s or until the Resonator is switched out.